 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-A car insurance groups list generally refers to a ratings system used by the Association of British Insurers in the United Kingdom to set auto insurance rates for every make and model available.
+A car insurance groups list generally refers to a rating system used by the Association of British Insurers in the United Kingdom, which sets auto insurance rates for every make and model available.
 Depending upon the age of the vehicle, an automobile will either be rated on a scale of 1-20 or 1-50; the higher the rating, the more expensive the auto insurance will be.
-While the U.S. does not use one particular car insurance groups list, the idea of separate classes of vehicles having different insurance rates is the same.
+While the U.S. does not use one particular car insurance group list, the idea of separate classes of vehicles having different insurance rates is the same.

 Enter your ZIP code in the FREE toolbox to compare auto insurance costs for your car now!

-The car insurance groups list can be found at Thatcham.org for automobiles sold in the United Kingdom.
+The car insurance groups list can be found at thatcham.org for automobiles sold in the United Kingdom.
 While there are no straightforward lists for automobiles sold in the U.S., it is still possible to get an estimate of the cost of insurance for different groups of cars, trucks, and SUVs.
 There is certainly a wide range of vehicles out there, so make sure you’re double checking the information that you discover.

-As another factor in setting auto insurance prices, the age of a vehicle; the age of what vehicle you drive really does affect the cost of an auto policy.
-As it is generally cheaper to fix older vehicles, auto insurance premiums are usually lower for used cars than new.
+Another factor in setting auto insurance prices, is the age of a vehicle; the age of what vehicle you drive really does affect the cost of an auto policy.
+As it is generally cheaper to fix older vehicles, auto insurance premiums are usually lower for used cars than newer models.
 In that same vein, luxury cars that require expensive parts to fix the vehicles will likely have higher insurance premiums.
 They also tend to require higher amounts of protection.
 If you own a newer vehicle, expect your provider to require it to have both comprehensive coverage and collision.
 That way they can help lower the potential losses they may have to pay out for.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.